Sheeves11/portfolio-project/README.md

 If you'd like to set up your own portfolio, feel free to follow the instructions below!

-Building a simple website with LiveTerm only takes **minutes**, and you only need to work with **one** file: `config.json`.
-After you cloned this repository, simply run `yarn install && yarn dev` and start editing `config.json` to build your website!
+Building a simple website with LiveTerm is easy!
+After you've cloned this repository, simply run `yarn install && yarn dev` and start editing `config.json` to build your website!

 LiveTerm can be used to build a variety of websites: